 Is your pet a returning dental patient of ours?
-Schedule a dental cleaning within 15 months of the prior one, and you will also receive this same $40 coupon towards the procedure.
+To help promote continued dental health with our established patients, book a dental cleaning within 15 months of the last one, and you will receive the same $40 coupon towards the procedure.

-Dental health is an important aspect to the overall health of your pet, and we want to make sure that you have the same opportunity every month of the year!
-Call us today at 918-481-1693 to schedule your FREE dental consult with one of our wonderful veterinarians!
+Call us today at 918-481-1693 to schedule your FREE dental consults with one of our wonderful veterinarians!

 Dental care is vital to the overall health of any animal.
-Dental disease leads to health issues with the heart, liver, and kidneys, and can affect the entire body through the bloodstream.
-In fact, 80 percent of dogs and 70 percent of cats over three years of age suffer from some form of dental disease, making it the most common pet health issue among our pet population.
+Dental disease leads to health issues with the heart, liver, and kidneys and can affect the entire body through the bloodstream.
+In fact, 85% of dogs and 70% of cats over the age of three years suffer from some form of dental disease, making it the most common pet health issue among our pet population.